maliput/maliput_infrastructure/README.md

       1.	`-c` `--container_name`	Name of the container(default maliput_ws)
       1.	`-w` `--workspace`	Relative or absolute path to the workspace you want to bind. (default to location of dsim-repos-index folder)
     ---
-1. Install dependencies.
+5. #### Install dependencies:
    During docker build stage a script is copied into the container at `/home/$USER/`.
    ```sh
    sudo ./../install_dependencies.sh
    ```
-1. Bring/update all the repositories in your workspace.
+6. #### Bring/update all the repositories in your workspace:
+   Standing at the root of your workspace folder.
    ```sh
    mkdir -p src
    vcs import src < maliput.repos  # clone and/or checkout